paperless-ngx/paperless-ngx/docs/usage.md

 For objects created via the web UI (tags, doc types, etc.) the default is to set the current user as owner and no extra permissions, but you can explicitly set these under Settings > Permissions.

-Documents consumed via the consumption directory or directly to the API do not have an owner or additional permissions set by default, but again, can be controlled with [Workflows](#workflows).
+Documents consumed via the consumption directory do not have an owner or additional permissions set by default, but again, can be controlled with [Workflows](#workflows).

 ### Users and Groups